-Unlike some cities, East Grand Forks isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East Grand Forks are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Grand Forks is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Grand Forks is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in East Grand Forks who work in office and administrative support (13.82%), sales jobs (11.18%), and teaching (7.76%).

 The overall education level of East Grand Forks citizens is substantially higher than the typical US community, as 30.39% of adults in East Grand Forks have at least a bachelor's degree, and the average American community has 21.84%.